anchanareghu/NewsAppUsingCompose/README.md

 ![Purple App Phone Mockup(1)](https://github.com/anchanareghu/NewsAppUsingCompose/assets/143755659/145aa574-7d56-42c5-9ad1-2d1d8c3fab77)
-# NewsDaily

 ## Overview
-The NewsDaily is a simple Android application built using Kotlin, Jetpack Compose, and Retrofit.
+This is a simple Android News Application built using Kotlin, Jetpack Compose, and Retrofit.
 It allows users to browse the latest news articles from various categories such as business, general, entertainment, health, science, and sports.

 ## Technologies Used
 - **Kotlin**: The app is built using the Kotlin programming language.